Scrum Master vs Project Manager: What's the Difference?

 Role and responsibilities of a project manager

 Here are some of the specific responsibilities that come along with the role of Project Manager.
-Notice that you don't see any mention of the Scrum framework and special attention to defining project plans in advance, and budget management.
+Notice that you don't see any mention of the Scrum framework, defining project plans in advance, and budget management.
 Those are the biggest differences.

 • Project planning: They map out key project milestones, deadlines, and deliverables, creating a clear and actionable project plan.